 These are examples of PowerSearch in action.
 Showing off how some of the more important features work.
 You can find more in depth tutorials on the Powersearch Tutorial page, but these give you a glimpse of the power that PowerSearch gives you.

 This video shows a project with 40 clips that combine to make 32 hours of footage.
-PowerSearch needs to index all the metadata, making it possible for you to find dialog anywhere in that 32 hours of video in a matter of seconds.
+PowerSearch indexed clips, sequences, markers and SRT files, making it possible for you to find dialog anywhere in that 32 hours of video in a matter of seconds.

 PowerSearch displays search results like any other search engine.
-You’ll see results divided up into clips, sequences, markers and metadata (like camera metadata: time recorded, location, file type, etc).
+You’ll see results divided up into Speech Analysis (clips, sequences, SRTs) and Markers.
 This makes it even easier to find things, for example, if you know you’re looking for a note that you put into a marker.

 This video shows what happens when you click on a search result for a video clip.
 The clip is opened in Premiere’s Source panel and the playhead jumps to the exact location where the search term was said.
 You can then set in/out points and drag it to your timeline..